CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    ![](../media/img72.png "Azure OpenAI")

 1. Explore the app by running a few queries.

-   ![](../media/img73.png "Azure OpenAI")

 Congratulations!
 You've built your own ChatGPT-like app in 50 lines of code.

+   ![](../media/img73.png "Azure OpenAI")

+1. Navigate back to **VS Code** and stop the terminal by typing **ctrl + C**.

+1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.